 Car Seats and Booster Seats

-If you do have a car seat or booster seat in your vehicle, be sure to check for bed bugs hiding in the seats as well.
-Check all the cracks and crevices in the seat.
-If you can, try and take off any coverings and wash it in hot soapy water.
+If you do have a car seat or booster seat in your vehicle, check it for bed bugs.
+Inspect all the cracks and crevices in the seat.
+Take off any coverings and wash them in hot soapy water.

 As terrifying as it sounds, bed bugs can hide in the seams and folds of a playpen.
-Be sure to also check any cribs, bassinets, and toys if you do find a bed bug infestation.
+Be sure to also check any cribs, bassinets, and toys if you have a bed bug infestation.

-Bed bugs are tiny- which means that they can sneak into even the most unlikely places to go undetected.
-Bed bugs can hide in picture frames if they’re trying to escape a threat like a human.
+Bed bugs are so tiny they can sneak into even the most unlikely places and still go undetected.
+Bed bugs can hide in picture frames if they’re trying to escape a potential threat.

 Bags and Luggage

-Another common place homes can get bed bug infestations from are in hotels.
-Be sure to check for bed bugs in your hotel as soon as you enter a room.
+If you have a bed bug infestation in your home, you likely got it from a hotel.
+Be sure to check your hotel room for bed bugs as soon as you enter.
 This also means if you come home from an infested hotel room, you should clean out all your bags and luggage.
 This also includes:

 - Computer bags